vuejs/docs/src/api/built-in-directives.md

 - **Usage:**

-  Dynamically bind one or more attributes, or a component prop to an expression.

-  When used to bind the `class` or `style` attribute, it supports additional value types such as Array or Objects.
+  When used to bind the `class` or `style` attribute, `v-bind` supports additional value types such as Array or Objects.
 See linked guide section below for more details.

+  When setting a binding on an element, Vue by default checks whether the element has the key defined as a property using an `in` operator check.
+If the property is defined, Vue will set the value as a DOM property instead of an attribute.
+This should work in most cases, but you can override this behavior by explicitly using `.prop` or `.attr` modifiers.
+This is sometimes necessary, especially when [working with custom elements](/guide/extras/web-components.html#passing-dom-properties).

-  When used for prop binding, the prop must be properly declared in the child component.
+  When used for component prop binding, the prop must be properly declared in the child component.

   When used without an argument, can be used to bind an object containing attribute name-value pairs.
 Note in this mode `class` and `style` does not support Array or Objects.

-  // TODO details on auto prop/attr check

 - **Example:**